Moduli of flat connections in positive characteristic: Local systems in positive characteristic

 \subsection{Local equivalence of moduli stacks}

-In this subsection we use the BNR correspondence \ref{prop:bnr3} and Corollary \ref{thm:relative_curve} to show that the moduli stack of Higgs bundles is \'etale locally equivalent to the moduli stack of local systems.
+Let $X$ be a smooth projective orbicurve.
+In this subsection we use the BNR correspondence \ref{prop:local-bnr} and Theorem \ref{thm:relative_curve} to show that the moduli stack of Higgs bundles is \'etale locally equivalent to the moduli stack of local systems over the Hitchin base $\A^{(1)}$.
+This is based on the following observation.

+\begin{lemma}[Splitting principle] Let $S$ be a $k$-scheme locally of finite type and $a\colon S \to \A^{(1)}$ be an $S$-family of spectral curves, such that the Azumaya algebra $\D_X$ has a splitting $P$, when pulled back to $Y^{(1)}_a = Y^{(1)} \times_{\A^{(1)}} S$.
+Then the equivalence $\delta_P$ from Lemma \ref{lemma:morita} induces an equivalence of the groupoid of rank $n$ local systems on $X$ with characteristic polynomial $a$ and rank $n$ Higgs bundles on $X^{(1)}$ with characteristic polynomial $a$. \end{lemma}